...and yet so amusing. The cat piano.

 A sadly familiar tale

 A diarist at dailyKos shares a story of losing a lifelong friend to wingnut propaganda.
-It will sound all too familiar to many people who find themselves having to dance around the alienating views of friends and families these days, but I think part of why it resonates so much (and why I found myself reading hundreds of comments too)that hurt! is because it feels like a reflection of the greater divisions happening throughout the nation, as conservatives increasingly demonize the left and dismiss its right to participate in the discussion.
+It will sound all too familiar to many people who find themselves having to dance around the alienating views of friends and families these days, but I think part of why it resonates so much (and why I found myself reading hundreds of comments too) is because it feels like a reflection of the greater divisions happening throughout the nation, as conservatives increasingly demonize the left and dismiss its right to participate in the discussion.
 How do we get from there back to recognizing each other as human beings and working together on the difficult challenges that face us?
 How??

 (via a Medley furling)